Sustainable SEO: Processes and Practices

 With that in mind, writing about hands-on, human experiences will become an even more meaningful content marketing differentiator.
 Lean into this.

-AI can do many things humans can do.
+Despite significant ethics and sustainability issues, AI can do many things.
 It will become more capable with time.
 However, generative AI does not have human experiences.
 Organizations that lean into their experiences through content will benefit as AI takes over a large portion of content generation.

 Sustainable SEO for a Better Internet